All Episodes

 So the point system, just to be clear, in Norway, for example, in Korea, it doesn't apply to people who've entered illegally in those countries.

-You are so Christian uh that you are taking something that was just for people coming legally, and you're giving the opportunity to give it to the poor and the meek who came here illegally and who did something wrong.
+Yeah, you are so Christian that you are taking something that was just for people coming legally and you're giving the opportunity to give it to the poor and the meek who came here illegally and who did something wrong.

-Christ forgave the people who put them on that cross.
+Christ forgave the people who put him on that cross.

-Christ forgave the people who were tax collectors who um were predatory with the poor.
+Christ forgave the people who were tax collectors who were predatory with the poor.

 You, as a Christian, are being actually very kind to the poor with your proposal.